PrunaAI/pruna/MSE_IMPLEMENTATION_SUMMARY.md

 All tasks have been successfully completed for the MSE (Mean Squared Error) metric implementation in Pruna AI.

 ---
+## Is this for merging it to Pruna or is it more for giving information?

+I hope this gets merged to Pruna AI.
+But if it doesn't, I will still use it for my own purposes and this was a good learning experience.
+Even if evaluation metrics is not merged, do use the screenshot in the CONTRIBUTING.md file (at the end of the file), I hope it helps others in their work.
+---

 ## What Was Done